 During Saturday planting days in past seasons, SOUL designated a “basecamp” where volunteers gathered to receive instructions before going to their assigned tree planting locations.
-To comply with the City’s Phase 2 guidelines for safe reopening, we will change our basecamp procedures to ensure that we do not congregate in a large group.
-These changes will look like:
+To comply with the City’s Phase 2 guidelines for safe reopening, we have changed our basecamp procedures to ensure that we do not congregate in a large group.
+These changes include:

 Skipping Large Gatherings and Breakfast & Lunch

 We’re sad that we won’t get to show our appreciation for volunteers with coffee and lunch (and celebratory beer!) on planting days.
-But to keep everyone safe, we are going to skip large gatherings before and after plantings and avoid handling food and drink this year.
+But to keep everyone safe, we are skipping large gatherings before and after plantings and avoiding handling food and drink this year.
 We ask volunteers to bring your own water bottles and whatever snacks you need to sustain your energy throughout the day.

 Advance Tree-Planting Instructions

-To decrease the need for volunteers to gather in large groups, SOUL will provide tree-planting instructions through an instructional video (stay tuned for a link!).
-We ask that volunteers spend a few minutes in advance of planting days to review the video.
+To decrease the need for volunteers to gather in large groups, SOUL will provide tree-planting instructions in advance.
+We ask that volunteers spend a few minutes in advance of planting days to review the instructions.
 Of course, SOUL staff will be nearby during plantings in case anyone needs help or has questions!